velizarn/redis-search-example/README.md

 #### 2. Import Test Data into Redis

-Import the generated test data into Redis using RedisInsight or any other preferred method.
-To import data using RedisInsight:
+Import the generated test data into Redis using RedisInsight or any other preferred method.|<br />To import data using RedisInsight:

 - Open RedisInsight and connect to your Redis server.
-- Navigate to the "Data" tab.
+- Navigate to the "Bulk Actions" tab then "Upload Data".
-- Click on the "Import" button and select the **test.redis** file generated in the previous step.
+- Select the **test.redis** file generated in the previous step.
 - Follow the prompts to complete the import process.

 #### 3. Create Redis Index with RediSearch